 A number of Australian chefs have been using indigenous ingredients like lemon myrtle, salt bush and bunya nut in their cuisine for some years now.
 One of Ben Shewry of Attica’s best-known dishes consists solely of native fruits that you’re unlikely to see at any other restaurants in Australia.

 It may not be one of the biggest Australian food trends of the moment, but we’ve been seeing chefs, at all different levels of dining, right across the country, incorporating native Aussie ingredients in subtle ways that are far from gimmicky, as we saw in the 1990s.
-The standout, however, is chef Jock Zonfrillo at Orana in Adelaide who with his kitchen team are creating their own indigenous Australian cuisine based almost entirely on native ingredients.

 Some chefs, who can still recall the experiments of the 1980s, are still wary of this trend, while younger chefs working in Australia think it’s odd that we’ve not been using these native flavours in our cooking.